The Age of Surveillance Capitalism

 “Zuboff’s book is the information industry’s Silent Spring.”— Chris Hoofnagle, University of California, Berkeley

 Zuboff’s theorems have struck a cultural chord, with major publications of record hailing Surveillance Capitalism as “a landmark new book” (The Observer) vital to the current conversation.
 In 2019, she won the prestigious Axel Springer Award, given to "outstanding personalities who are particularly innovative, and who generate and change markets, influence culture and at the same time face up to their responsibility to society."
-It has only been awarded four times—its other receipients being none other than Jeff Bezos, Mark Zuckerberg, and Tim Berners-Lee.
+It has only been awarded four times—its other recipients being none other than Jeff Bezos, Mark Zuckerberg, and Tim Berners-Lee.
 Surveillance Capitalism was named one of TIME’s 100 Must-Read Books of 2019, one of both the New Yorker’s and Bloomberg’s Best Books of 2019, and one of the New York Times 100 Notable Books of 2019, who called it an “extraordinarily intelligent…comprehensive work of scholarship and synthesis” that sets forth a “substantial new argument against the intrusions of Big Tech.”
 The Wall Street Journal described it as “a rare volume that puts a name on the problem just as it becomes critical,” and the Financial Times called it an “unmissable classic that everyone should read,” also naming it to their list of Best Books 2019: Technology.
 Surveillance Capitalism was also chosen by The Guardian as one of their Best Science, Nature and Ideas books of 2019, and by the Sunday Times as one of the Best Business Books of 2019.
-As well, Fast Company named it one of the books on tech you should read in 2020.

 “Everyone needs to read this book as an act of digital self-defense.
 With tremendous lucidity and moral courage, Zuboff demonstrates not only how our minds are being mined for data but also how they are being rapidly and radically changed in the process.”— Naomi Klein, author of This Changes Everything and No Logo